 My personal examples

 I thought I’d also share with you some of my intrusive thoughts which I, unfortunately, turned into recurring thoughts.

-For the longest time, I was troubled by thoughts about an attack I suffered when I was at high school.
-Whenever my mind wasn’t occupied it would drag me back there and consume itself with thoughts about that event.
+For the longest time, I was troubled by thoughts about an attack I suffered when I was in high school.
+Whenever my mind wasn’t occupied, it would drag me back there and consume itself with thoughts about that event.
 It was so bad that it caused insomnia.
-Some times these thoughts would be violent, but more often than not they were just retraumatizing thoughts that I just couldn’t let go.
+Sometimes these thoughts would be violent, but more often than not they were just re-traumatizing thoughts that I just couldn’t let go of.

 I’m currently doing a placement to get the 100 clinical client hours I need to finish my postgraduate, and even though I need those hours, every day I have intrusive thoughts wishing my clients won’t attend.